 Translation of grades

-The exception to the two-term system are summer courses, which offers a selected number of courses with English language instruction that are given from June through to August.
+The exception to the two-semester system are summer courses, which offers a selected number of courses with English language instruction that are given from June through to August.
+Academic calendar

 The teaching methods are based on the student's responsibility and individual performance.
 Students are expected not only to remember the facts from a lecture, but also to summarise, evaluate and analyse them in order to draw their own conclusions.
 Examinations seldom require that students reproduce exactly the material presented during the lectures.